adewitt76/Limador/README.md

 text editor and see the file as if it where to go out to a webpage like GitHub.
 Also, it can be a used to view your notes with out opening your editor.

+## How to build and run
+  - npm run build
+  - npm start